dosodrac/Eleva-teONG_website/README.md

 This website was created as my personal website project on my 1st year at my Bsc Computer Science degree.</br>
 I have developed this website aiming for:
-* responsiveness, the website is full responsive to difference screen sizes
+* responsiveness, the website is full responsive to different screen sizes
 * colour scheme, color palette chosen to engage the user while aiming for
 * user interaction, through the use of reacting elements such as the navigation bar and all the images
 * webpage printing, as I have used media queries to optimise the print